esteeschwarz/HU-LX/mdbook/workflow/src/e1_exmaralda2.md

 ![][image-8]

+**important** if you chose to transcribe the text segmented per token (word) i.e. you have one segment/token choose here \<based on HIAT segmentation\> as option in the dialogue, not CHAT segmentation. this will combine all tokens between sentence final characters (?|.|!) to one sentence/line in the exported output.
 ![][image-9]

 use a .txt extension for the file instead of the .cha extension, this will open the exported file automatically in a texteditor like this: